Raynham, Massachusetts: Recreation

 Raynham Park is located in Raynham and holds the world record for largest annual handle.
-All racing at the park was formally ended on January 1, 2010 after the state election banned all greyhound racing.
+All racing at the park was formally ended on January 1, 2010, after the state election banned all greyhound racing due to the pass of the Massachusetts Greyhound Protection Act.
 The building remains to host simulcast racing.
-In 2011 the Wampanoag Indian tribe indicated an interest in establishing a "Racino"-style gaming casino at the Raynham dog track., but in August 2011 talks broke down.
-Also the youth baseball "RYBSA" and soccer programs are considered to be some of the better programs around.
+In 2011, the Wampanoag Indian tribe indicated an interest in establishing a "Racino"-style gaming casino at the Raynham dog track, but in August 2011 talks broke down.

 Religion

 Raynham is host to several religious organizations of various religious denominations.
-Among the largest is St. Ann's Roman Catholic Church, First Baptist Church on Church Street (Which is home to the Raynham Food Basket), Calvary Chapel contemporary evangelical church, Lutheran Church of the Way, First Congregational Stone Church, and Father's House Family Protestant Church.
-Raynham is also home to Wat Nawamintararachutis, opened in 2014 as the largest Thai Buddhist temple in the world outside of Thailand.
-Raynham is also home to a sizeable Jewish community.
+Among the largest is St. Ann's Roman Catholic Church, Steeple Point Church (Home to the Raynham Food Basket), Calvary Chapel contemporary evangelical church, Lutheran Church of the Way, First Congregational Stone Church, and Father's House Family Protestant Church.
+Raynham is also home to Wat Nawamintararachutis, opened in 2014 as the largest Thai Buddhist temple outside of Thailand.